kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 The faculty job is a rational economic exchange between the institution and the candidate.
-The faculty candidate offers highly-skilled and specialized labor and mentorship; contributes to the fabric of the community through their actions and initiatives in teaching, research, and service; and influences the prestige of the institution, which has downstream impacts on funding, productivity, and attracting future faculty candidates.
+The faculty candidate offers highly-skilled and specialized labor and mentorship; contributes to the community through their actions and initiatives in teaching, research, and service; and influences the prestige of the institution, which has downstream impacts on funding, productivity, and attracting future faculty candidates.
 In return, the institution will commit several millions of dollars in salary and funding over the span of a full academic career; thousands of hours of faculty mentorship and attention; and a steady supply of administrative, teaching, and research support.
 The faculty search committee's role is to connect the two sides by identifying and recruiting the candidates best prepared to generate the most value for the institution.

 The faculty job search is about **value alignment**: the fit between what the candidate wants, what they bring, and what the institution needs.
-This shouldn't come as particularly surprising but is worth stating explicitly because it provides a framework for the faculty candidate to make decisions that best support their candidacy throughout each stage of the process.
+This shouldn't come as particularly surprising but is worth stating explicitly because it provides a framework for the faculty candidate to make the decisions that best support their candidacy throughout each stage of the process.

 1. Composing application materials.